PelagicCreatures/sargasso/README.md

 API Stable

-We are trying to keep this project as forward looking so as to not burden this framework with lots of obsolete junk and polyfills so while it will probably not work on *every* ancient browser, it should work on any *reasonably* modern one.
+We are trying to keep this project as forward looking so as to not burden this framework with lots of obsolete junk and polyfills so while it will probably not work on *every* ancient browser, it will work on any *reasonably* modern one.
 If you run into any problems, have questions, want to help or have any feedback let us know by opening a github issue.

-### Usage Overview (Using CDN iife modules)
+### Usage Overview (Using CDN es modules)

-This simple example loads the framework using the CDN and defines a simple Sargasso element controller that says "Hi World!".
+This simple example loads the framework using the CDN and defines a simple Sargasso element controller that says "Hello World!".

 example/example1.html
 ```html